BearAlliance/jenkins-wait/README.md

 This library is made for that situation.

 It can be installed globally and invoked from the command line, or imported and used as a part of another script.
-`jenkins-wait` will trigger a job based on the configuration you specify on the command line, and wait for that job to start, and finish, exiting with or returning the status of the triggered job
+`jenkins-wait` will trigger a job, and wait for it to start, and finish, exiting with or returning the status of the triggered job.

 ## Installation